 Few countries grip would-be travelers with quite the same sense of awe as the former Inca stronghold of Peru.
 And while Machu Picchu is certainly the principal jewel in this South American nation’s crown, the rest of the country has far more to offer -- including affordable Spanish lessons in marvelously historic cities.

-Take Lima for starters: this capital city is home to faded colonial architecture, a couple of pre-Hispanic temples and row upon row of mouthwatering cevicherías -- aka places where you can try the country’s inspired fish dish, ceviche on your days off of study.
+Take Lima for starters: this capital city is home to faded colonial architecture, a couple of pre-Hispanic temples, and row upon row of mouthwatering cevicherías -- aka places where you can try the country’s inspired fish dish, ceviche on your days off of studying.

 - Pros: Watch your belly -- and your brain -- swell by studying in Latin America’s undisputed capital of comida (food!).